 Bring all the ingredients into a medium bowl, except for the chopped pecans, and rub the butter into the almond flour.

 You should obtain a buttery dough, not sticky, and easy to roll into balls.

 Now stir in the chopped pecans and use a measuring tablespoon to scoop out the cookie dough and roll between your hands to form a round ball.

 Place each cookie ball onto a baking sheet covered with parchment paper.

-Refrigerate the prepared cookie dough balls onto the baking sheet or onto a plate if your cookie sheet can’t fit the refrigerate.
+Refrigerate the prepared cookie dough balls onto the baking sheet or a plate if your cookie sheet can’t fit your fridge.

 The cookie dough balls must be hard before going in the oven.

 Step 5: Cooking At A Low Temperature